zrifqip/NutriPal-Capstone/README.md

-# NutriPal-Capstone Authentication API
+# NutriPal-Capstone Food-ML API

 ## Description
 This API is developed using Flask and deployed on [Google Cloud Run](https://cloud.google.com/run).
-It is designed to generate meal recommendation using ML model .
-It accepts HTTP request body in either JSON format.
+It is designed to generate meal recommendation using ML model.
+It accepts HTTP request body only in JSON format.

 ## How to Install and Run The Project Locally
 1. Clone this branch